-You can change which chartplotter is serving as the Wi-Fi host.
-This can be helpful if you are having trouble with Wi-Fi communications.
+If there are multiple chartplotters with Wi-Fi technology on the Garmin marine network, you can change which chartplotter is the Wi-Fi host.
+This can be helpful if you are having trouble with

+Wi-Fi communications.
 Changing the Wi-Fi host allows you to select a chartplotter that is physically closer to your mobile device.